Top 5 Reasons to Front-Load Your Investments

 How do I front-load?
 I’ve become a become a regular front-loading machine in recent years, not unlike our Amana washer.

 I front-load two Backdoor Roth IRAs early in January.
 I max out my 457(b) in two pay periods.
 I once maxed out my 401(k) after an inquiry with Human Resources, only to find out that it wasn’t a good idea.
 More on that below.

 1. You’ll Most Likely Come Out Ahead

-Assuming you’re investing substanitally in equities, you should see returns that move in the direction the overall stock market, which has historically given positive returns for the year about 70% of the time.
-If you invest early, and returns are positive for the year, you’ll see most of those gains.
+Assuming you’re investing substantially in equities, you should see returns that move in the direction the overall stock market, which has historically given positive returns for the year about 70% of the time.
+If you invest early, and returns are positive for the year, your money will realize most of those gains.
 Periodic investments will give you lots that are only be exposed to the market for a portion of the year, and won’t see all of those gains.

 It’s the same argument with lump sum versus dollar cost averaging, as discussed by JL Collins here.
 Investing a lump sum will win more often than not, although dollar cost averaging can be easier on the psyche when dealing with a large windfall.

 Front-loading isn’t foolproof.
 If the market drops over the course of the time period you’re looking at, front-loading loses, too.
 Historically, that will be about 30% of the time, or perhaps less if you’re invested in a balanced portfolio with a heavy bond allocation to reduce volatility and downside risk.